 After watching for a while from a distance, I accepted an invitation to go inside and watch from a window that was only a few feet away from the feeding hawk.
 Though the feasting bird seemed aware of me as I watched and took pictures through the partially open window, it did not seem at all concerned.

 While watching from this vantage point, I could easily watch the hawk working its way down the back of the pigeon towards the tail.
 Initially I was a little confused, as I do not think of the tail as being a very meaty part of a bird.
-However, as I noticed the hawk seemed to be focusing less on the meet, and more on the outer layer.
+However, as I noticed the hawk seemed to be focusing less on the meat, and more on the outer layer.
 This outer layer seemed fairly thick near the tail, and it occurred to me that perhaps it was preferentially going for a fatty layer that was right below the skin.
 In hindsight this seems like an obvious approach, but I had not considered that a pigeon (especially one well fed from visiting feeders) might have a nice layer of fat along its back down to the tail.

 In total I watched for over an hour before heading back home.
 During that time the Sharp-shinned Hawk made steady progress working on the pigeon’s back, but I never saw it turn the bird over.
 By the time I left, it seemed to have a noticeably fuller crop as well.
 I was curious how long it would take for the young hawk to have its fill, and what it would do at that time.
 I’ll have to ask about whether the hawk took off with the remains of the pigeon – no doubt there would still be good meat left, but it seems unlikely the hawk would have been able to take off with a full crop and what was left of the pigeon.